Looks Unfamiliar 10 – Mark Griffiths

 You can find Mark’s official site here and follow him on Twitter at @MarkGriffiths42.
 You can get the audio version of Mark’s play about Douglas Adams We Apologise For The Inconvenience from Amazon here and find details of forthcoming performances of We Apologise For The Inconvenience here.
 You can find Tim’s review of the original production of We Apologise For The Inconvenience in Can’t Help Thinking About Me, which is available in paperback here or from the Kindle Store here.

 The Frankie Goes To Hollywood computer game features in the edition of Looks Unfamiliar with Garreth F. Hirons, which you can find here.
+Mainframe also put in an appearance – courtesy of Load Runner magazine – in the edition of Looks Unfamiliar with Chris Hughes, which you can find here.

 Mark also appears in The Best Of Looks Unfamiliar alongside Martin Ruddock, Ben Baker, Jem Roberts, Steve O’Brien and Lisa Parker and Andrew Trowbridge, which you can find here.